-- Nationally influenza activity has started to increase, although overall activity remains relatively low. - There have been recent increases in influenza activity in Victoria, New South Wales, South Australia and Tasmania. - Nationally influenza A remains the predominant influenza virus type.
-Of those viruses where subtyping data are available, A(H1N1)pdm09 is most common. - Influenza virus strains currently circulating within Australia are similar to the strains included in the 2014 vaccine
+- Influenza activity has started to increase nationally, although overall activity remains relatively low. - In addition to NSW, there have been recent increases in influenza activity in Victoria, South Australia and Tasmania. - Nationally, influenza A remains the predominant influenza virus type.
+Of those viruses where subtyping data are available, A(H1N1)pdm09 is most common (this in contrast to NSW where the influenza A(H3N2) currently predominates). - Influenza virus strains currently circulating within Australia are similar to the strains included in 2014 Australian influenza vaccines.